MikeHughesKent/PyFibreBundle/docs/source/pybundle_class.rst

 ^^^^^^^^^^^^^^^^
 Default Settings
 ^^^^^^^^^^^^^^^^
 The default settings, and the associated setter methods are listed below.
-Setters should be used rather than changing the settings directly to avoid unexpected results and forwards compatibility.
+Setters should be used rather than changing the settings directly to avoid unexpected results and to maintain forwards compatibility.
 The meaning of each setting is explained in the :doc:`Function Reference<functions>`.

 General Settings: